miche11e1in/justlife/README.md

 https://justlifeblog.pages.dev/

 Live for the small things.

-\n Live for adventure.
+Live for adventure.

-\nLive for moments that don't make sense.
+Live for moments that don't make sense.

-\nLive for you.
+Live for you.

 </header>